-The West End Poetry Festival is sponsored by the Town of Carrboro and is planned by the Carrboro Poets Council (currently comprised of Abigail Browning, Jay Bryan, Maura High, Carrboro Poet Laureate Fred Joiner, Paul Jones, Gary Phillips, Susan Spalt, and Gideon Young), with the assistance of Jackie Helvey and the staff of Carrboro’s Recreation and Parks Department and the support of the Carrboro Arts Committee and the Carrboro Tourism Development Authority.
+The West End Poetry Festival is sponsored by the Town of Carrboro and is planned by the Carrboro Poets Council (currently comprised of Gideon Young, Liza Wolfe-Francis, Susan Spalt, Jay Bryan, Carrboro Poet Laureate Fred Joiner, Davis Lensch, Alexander Benedict and Paul Jones), with the assistance of Jackie Helvey and the staff of Carrboro’s Recreation and Parks Department and the support of the Carrboro Arts Committee and the Carrboro Tourism Development Authority.

 Carrboro held its first poetry festival, organized by then Carrboro Poet Laureate Patrick Herron, in 2006.